Equivariant Neural Simulators for Stochastic Spatiotemporal Dynamics: Experiments

 \subsection{Experiment setup}

-\paragraph{Objectives.} Our experiments aim to \textbf{a)} assess the effectiveness of \modelname{} in terms of simulation faithfulness, calibration, and stability; \textbf{b)} empirically verify the equivariance property of \modelname{}, and investigate the benefits of equivariant probabilistic simulation; and \textbf{c)} compare \modelname{} to existing methods for probabilistic simulation of dynamical systems. \paragraph{Data.} For both problem settings, we generate training sets with 800 trajectories and validation and test sets each consisting of 100 trajectories.
-The length of each trajectory is 1000 for the celestial dynamics case, at a temporal resolution of $dt=0.01$ units per step.
-We train the models to predict a time step of $\Delta t = 0.1$ ahead, resulting in an effective rollout length of 100 steps for a full trajectory.
-For the cellular dynamics case, the length of each trajectory is 59 steps, where we train the models to predict a single step ahead.
+\paragraph{Objectives.} Our experiments aim to \textbf{a)} assess the effectiveness of \modelname{} in terms of simulation faithfulness, calibration, and stability; \textbf{b)} empirically verify the equivariance property of \modelname{}, and investigate the benefits of equivariance in the context of probabilistic simulation; and \textbf{c)} compare \modelname{} to existing methods for probabilistic simulation of dynamical systems. \CR{We report the results conveying the main insights in this section; further results and ablations are reported in Appendix~\ref{app:additional-samples}.} \paragraph{Data.} For both problem settings, we generate training sets with 800 trajectories and validation and test sets each consisting of 100 trajectories.
+The length of each trajectory is 1000 for the celestial dynamics case, saved at a temporal resolution of $dt=0.01$ units per step.
+We train the models to predict a time step of $\Delta t = 0.1$ ahead, resulting in an effective rollout length of 100 steps for a full trajectory. \CR{Similar to earlier works~\cite{Satorras2021EnGNN, puny2022FA, yildiz2022GPODE}, we choose $n=5$ bodies for our experiments.} For the cellular dynamics case, we use trajectories with $|C|=64$ cells.
+The length of each trajectory is 59 steps, where we train the models to predict a single step ahead.
 Additionally, we generate test sets of 100 trajectories starting from the same initial condition, which are used to assess performance regarding uncertainty quantification. \paragraph{Implementation and baselines.} The \modelname{} implementations are based on the designs explained in Section~\ref{sec:problems}.
 The maximum rollout lengths used for multi-step training are 16 steps (celestial dynamics) and 14 steps (cellular dynamics).
 We use a linear KL-annealing schedule~\cite{Bowman2016}, as well as the `free bits' modification of the ELBO as proposed in~\cite{Kingma2016IAF} for the cellular dynamics data.
 For celestial dynamics, we compare to neural SDEs (NSDE)~\cite{li2020scalable} and interacting Gaussian Process ODEs (iGPODE)~\cite{yildiz2022GPODE}, as these methods can probabilistically model dynamics of (interacting) particles.
 For cellular dynamics, we compare to ODE$^2$VAE~\cite{Yildiz2019ode2vae}, as it probabilistically models dynamics on a grid domain.
 For each baseline, we search over the most relevant hyperparameters, considering at least seven configurations per baseline.
 We also compare to a non-equivariant counterpart of \modelname{}, which we will refer to as PNS.
 All models are implemented in PyTorch~\cite{PyTorch} and trained on a single NVIDIA A100 GPU.
-Further details on the baseline models can be found in Appendix~\ref{app:baseline-model-details}.
+Further details on the baseline models can be found in Appendix~\ref{app:baseline-model-details}. \CR{Our code is available at \url{https://github.com/kminartz/EPNS}.}